umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/change-rich-text-editor-ui.md

 # Change Rich Text Editor UI

 {% hint style="info" %}
-Umbraco 15 ships with two UI options for working with rich text, Tiptap and TinyMCE.
-The latter will eventually be removed from the CMS.
+Umbraco 15 includes two options for rich text editing: Tiptap and TinyMCE.
+TinyMCE will eventually be phased out of the CMS.

-This article will guide you through switching from using the TinyMCE UI to using the new Tiptap UI.
+This article will guide you through switching from TinyMCE UI to the new Tiptap UI.
 {% endhint %}

 The following steps will guide you through changing the property editor used for rich text on an existing Document Type.